 where gradient estimate $\tilde{\*g}_k$ is defined as $\tilde{\*g}_k \coloneqq \nabla f(\*x_k) + \*z_k$, with a LR of $\eta_0\eta_k$, where $\eta_0$ is a small rescaling parameter and $\eta_k$ is the normalized LR.
 This choice of LR facilitates the derivation of the corresponding SDE.
 Following previous work~\citep{zhu2019anisotropic,malladi2022sdes,xie2020diffusion,zhou2024towards}, we assume $\*z_k \sim \mathcal{N}\qty(0,\bm{\Sigma}\qty(\*x_k))$, where

-The exact characterization of the noise $\*z_k$ in stochastic optimization remains unresolved~\citep{simsekli2019tail,haochen2021shape}.
-For analytical convenience, we adopt a Gaussian noise assumption, acknowledging that determining the precise stochastic process of the noise during LLM training is beyond this work's scope.
+We should mention that the exact characterization of the noise $\*z_k$ in stochastic optimization remains unresolved~\citep{simsekli2019tail,haochen2021shape}.
+For analytical convenience, here we adopt a Gaussian noise assumption, acknowledging that determining the precise stochastic process of the noise during LLM training is beyond the scope of this work.

-Under mild conditions, SGD can be approximated by an \ito-SDE, where the noise is modeled by Brownian motion, as derived via the Euler-Maruyama method in Sec.~\ref{sec:supp:SDE}.2:
+Under mild conditions, SGD can be approximated by an \ito-SDE, where the noise is modeled by Brownian motion, as derived via the Euler-Maruyama method in Sec.~\ref{sec:sgd-sde-derivation}:

 where $\*W_t$ is a Wiener process, $\sigma: \mathbb{R}^N \to \mathbb{R}^{N \times N}$ is defined as $\sigma(\*x) \coloneqq \sqrt{\bm{\Sigma}(\*x)}$, $\eta(t)$ is the normalized LR schedule, and $\eta_0$ is a small rescaling parameter.
 Specifically, $\eta_0 \cdot \eta(t)$ corresponds to the original LR schedule.